yetanotherco/aligned_layer/docs/guides/3_generating_proofs.md

 ### How to generate a proof

-> Aligned only verifies SP1 in compressed version.
+> Aligned only verifies SP1 in a compressed version.
 > You can check you are using compressed by opening script/src/main.rs
 > and check that the proof is generated with `client.prove_compressed` instead of `client.prove`.